Hope Cooke

-Palden Thondup Namgyal eventually was the last king of Sikkim as a protectorate state under India.
-By 1973, both the country and their marriage were crumbling; soon Sikkim was merged into India.
-Five months after the takeover of Sikkim had begun, Cooke returned to the United States with her two children and stepdaughter to enroll them in schools in New York City.
-Cooke and her husband divorced in 1980; Namgyal died of cancer in 1982.
+In 1975 Namgyal was deposed and Sikkim merged into India as a result of internal turmoil, Indian military intervention and a referendum.
+Five months later, Cooke returned to the United States with her two children and stepdaughter to enroll them in schools in New York City.
+Cooke and her husband divorced in 1980.
+Namgyal died of cancer in New York City in 1982.

 Cooke wrote an autobiography, Time Change (Simon & Schuster 1981) and began a career as a lecturer, book critic, and magazine contributor, later becoming an urban historian.
 In her new life as a student of New York City, Cooke published Seeing New York (Temple University Press 1995); worked as a newspaper columnist (Daily News); and taught at Yale University, Sarah Lawrence College, and Birch Wathen, a New York City private school.

 Early life and family

 Cooke was born in San Francisco to John J. Cooke, a flight instructor, and Hope Noyes, an amateur pilot.
 She was raised in the Episcopal Church.
 Her mother, Hope Noyes, died in January 1942 at age 25 when the plane she was flying solo crashed.

-After her mother's death, Cooke and her half-sister, Harriet Townsend, moved to a New York City apartment across the hall from their maternal grandparents, Helen (Humpstone) and Winchester Noyes, the president of J.H.
-Winchester & Co., an international shipping brokerage firm.
+After her mother's death, Cooke and her half-sister, Harriet Townsend, moved to a New York City apartment across the hall from their maternal grandparents, Helen (Humpstone) and Winchester Noyes, the president of J. H. Winchester & Company, an international shipping brokerage firm.
 They were raised by a succession of governesses.
-Her grandfather died when she was 12, her grandmother, three years later.
+Her grandfather died when she was 12 and her grandmother died three years later.
 Cooke became the ward of her aunt and uncle, Mary Paul (Noyes) and Selden Chapin, a former US Ambassador to Iran and Peru.
 She studied at the Chapin School in New York and attended the Madeira School for three years before finishing high school in Iran.